-Sex crimes is a blanket term referring to a range of criminal charges involving sexual behavior at their core.
+Sex crimes are a blanket term referring to a range of criminal charges involving sexual behavior at their core.
 Sexual battery, rape, and molestation are all considered sex crimes under the California Penal Code.
-Anyone living near the San Francisco Bay Area who is facing one of these charges or any other sex crimes charge should discuss their case with a sex crimes attorney in Brentwood.
+Anyone living near the San Francisco Bay Area who is facing one of these charges or any other sex crimes charge should discuss their case with a sex crimes attorney.

 In Section 243.4 of the California Penal Code, sexual battery is described as being any form of non-consensual touching for the purposes of gratification or abuse that is sexual in nature, even if the alleged touching took place over the clothes.
 In some cases, a sexual battery may be considered a misdemeanor offense.
 In these instances, the penalties would not be as harsh as the penalties for a felony offense.
 Steep fines and jail time or prison incarceration are possible punishments for those who are convicted of sexual battery, and if the accused was the employee of the alleged victim those fines can be even higher than in other situations.

 A separate part of the California Penal Code outlines the state laws pertaining to rape.
 In Section 261, rape is described as non-consensual intercourse, and the word “consent” is not necessarily cut-and-dried.
 For example, people with certain disabilities or disorders are considered incapable of granting consent, even if they have verbally expressed that they wanted to engage in a sex act.
 A rape charge can also be leveled against someone who is accused of using fraud to obtain sex from an alleged victim.
 Rape charges may also be faced if an alleged victim states that they were threatened with arrest or deportation if they did not comply with a sex act.